act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Failed Example 7

-The text is placed over a black and white background.
-The grey text fails because of its opacity, where the text on the black background becomes too dark, and the text on the white background becomes too light.
+This semi-transparent grey text has a contrast ratio between 2.3:1 and 4,2:1 on the black and white background.
+The light grey text is compared to the white section of the background and the dark grey text is compared to the black section of the background.

 ```html
 <style>